Meet the Board

 Yola joined B Lab in 2011.
 Her work in the area of Community Development facilitates entry into the B Corp community for businesses that commit to high standards of transparency, accountability and performance, and brings momentum, through membership growth, to the global B Corp movement that redefines success in business and builds a more inclusive, resilient and sustainable economy.
 She also manages a private consulting initiative in the field of sustainability and corporate social responsibility.
 From 2007 to 2011, Yola held the position of Director of Sustainability at Burt’s Bee developing, integrating and monitoring innovative strategies to achieve the brand’s sustainability/CSR goals.
 As Executive Director of the Burt’s Bees Greater Good Foundation, Yola worked to create meaningful partnerships with non-profit organizations with a mission to drive innovative, positive change through systemic and replicable models that seek to eliminate the root cause of social and environmental problems.
 Prior to joining Burt’s Bees, Yola was Director of Social Mission at Ben & Jerry’s in Burlington, VT where she managed pioneering environmental and socially conscious directions for the company’s domestic and international business.

-Chris Miller (2015), Social Mission Activism Manager, Ben & Jerry's
+Chris Miller (2018), Social Mission Activism Manager, Ben & Jerry's (VBSR Board Vice Chair)

 Chris Miller currently serves as the Social Mission Activism Manager at Ben & Jerry's, a unique position in the corporate world, where he develops consumer facing activism campaigns that support the company's progressive values.
 Before recently joining Ben & Jerry's, Chris led the sustainability work at Seventh Generation.
 In addition to his for-profit experience, Chris directed Greenpeace USA's national climate campaign and served on the staff of then Congressman Bernie Sanders.
 When he's not working, Chris enjoys the outdoors, eating lots of local food, and has recently tried his hand at running marathons.
 He currently serves on the board of Car Share Vermont.

-Sara Newmark (2013), DIrector of Sustainability, New Chapter
+Sara Newmark (2016), DIrector of Sustainability, New Chapter (VBSR Board Chair)

-Leslie Nulty provides financial and management consulting advice to co-ops and small businesses.
-At present she is working with ValleyNet and East Central Vermont Community Fiberoptic Network, bringing a municipally-owned fiberoptic telecommunications network to the residents, businesses and community institutions of the participating towns.
+Leslie Nulty provides financial and management consulting advice to co-ops and small businesses via her own business, Focal Point Advisory Services.
+In addition, she serves as Executive Vice-President of Energtek-North Country, Inc., developing a new initiative to deliver compressed natural gas to small and medium-sized businesses and eventually residences, as well.
+Prior to this latest undertaking, from 2007-2014 Leslie was instrumental in building the East Central Vermont Community Fiber-optic Network, which has brought municipally-owned state-of-the-art fiberoptic telecommunications services to the residents, businesses and community institutions of the 24 participating towns.
+These rural towns now have access to as much as 400 Mbps symmetrical services.
 Leslie was formerly the General Manager of Hunger Mountain Co-op in Montpelier, VT, and, prior to that, Controller of a venture capital fund in Central Europe.
-Leslie earned her M.Sc. in Economics from Cambridge, University and has more than 25 years’ professional experience in financial analysis and business restructuring.
-She is the current VBSR Treasurer, a member of the Executive Committee and also a member of the Public Policy Committee.
+Leslie earned her M.Sc. in Economics from Cambridge, University and has more than 35 years’ professional experience in financial analysis and business restructuring.
+She is a former VBSR Treasurer, member of the VBSR Finance Committee and also a member of the Public Policy Committee.
 Leslie lives with her husband in Jericho Center, Vermont where she cultivates a substantial organic garden in the summer, and skis in the winter.

-Markey has worked for the past twenty years providing leadership development, team building, and professional employee development services to employers and individuals throughout Vermont with the company she founded, Career Networks.
-She has been a member of VBSR for twelve years, and has attended and spoken at VBSR Conferences.
-Markey is a current member of the VBSR Program Committee and throughout her involvement at VBSR has participated on various other committees.
-She currently serves on the board for the VT Association for Psychological Type and the VT Consultants network.
-Markey is also the chapter coordinator for WBON in Williston, and is a member of the American Society of Training and Development.
+Markey has worked for the past 20 years providing leadership development, team building, and professional employee development services to employers and individuals throughout Vermont with the company she founded, Career Networks.
+She has been a member of VBSR for 12 years, and has attended and spoken at VBSR Conferences.
+Markey is a current member of the VBSR Program Committee and is the DEVO Committee Chair.
+Throughout her involvement at VBSR, she has participated on various other committees.
+She has served on the board for the VT Association for Psychological Type and the VT Consultants network.
+Markey was also the chapter coordinator for WBON in Williston, and is currently a member of the American Society of Training and Development.